dadavidson/dadavidson.github.io/_posts/2022-06-18-how-to-enable-web-service-on-cisco-catalyst.md

 ## Step 1

-Open a terminal, PuTTT, or whatever ssh/telnet/console client works for you.
+Open a terminal, PuTTy, or whatever ssh/telnet/console client works for you.

 ## Step 2